fominv/Random-Rotation-Upscaling/README.md

 ### How to use this repository?

-Just run simulation_study.R.
+Install the dependencies commented in simulation_study.R and run the script.
 To obtain the same data set as presented in the thesis run construct_data_set.R afterwards.
 Optionally, the final simulation output obtained from the high performance computing cluster Leonhard is provided in the file data_full_simulation.Rdata.

 ### How to run a quick test to check if the code really works?